Think Parallax: Solving Multi-Hop Problems via Multi-View Knowledge-Graph-Based Retrieval-Augmented Generation: Experiments

 \section{Experiments}

-We evaluate ParallaxRAG on multi-hop KGQA through four research questions: \textbf{RQ1.} Does ParallaxRAG effectively and efficiently retrieve relevant subgraph information? \textbf{RQ2.} What is the underlying mechanism of our Multi-View approach?
-Specifically, do attention heads adopt specialized roles for different reasoning stages and improve model's performance? \textbf{RQ3.} To what extent can ParallaxRAG provide Knowledge-Grounded explanations for question answering?
-Can it enhance reliability by grounding answers and reducing hallucinations?
-Sections~\ref{sec:retrieval} and~\ref{sec:e2e} address RQ1, Section~\ref{sec:heads} evaluates RQ2, and Section~\ref{sec:e2e} studies RQ3.
+We design a series of experiments to examine whether multi-view decoupling leads to more reliable and interpretable multi-hop reasoning.
+Specifically, we investigate three key questions: \textbf{RQ1:} Does ParallaxRAG retrieve cleaner and more relevant subgraphs efficiently? \textbf{RQ2:} Do multi-head views specialize in different reasoning stages and improve retrieval quality? \textbf{RQ3:} Can ParallaxRAG enhance answer grounding and reduce hallucination in end-to-end KGQA?
+Sections~\ref{sec:retrieval}, \ref{sec:e2e} and \ref{sec:bioasq} address RQ1, Section~\ref{sec:heads} analyzes RQ2, and Section~\ref{sec:e2e} further studies RQ3.